Execution of Poon Yuen Chung: Arrest at Changi Airport

-On 16 July 1991, Poon and her accomplice Lam Hoi Ka (林凯嘉) arrived at Changi Airport on a flight from Bangkok.
-Customs officer Mohd Rawi's attention was caught by two large canvas bags on the baggage claim belt of Terminal 2, as there were no folds in the fabric at the bottom and he believed he could see the outline of solid objects inside.
-Poon and Lam collected the two canvas bags and started walking towards the express lane of the customs counter.
+At about 11:50am on the morning of 16 July 1991, Poon and her fellow Hong Konger accomplice Lam Hoi Ka (林凯嘉) from the Choi Hung Estate arrived at Changi Airport on a flight from Bangkok.
+Customs officer Mohd Rawi's attention was caught by two large Louis Vuitton branded canvas bags on the baggage claim belt of Terminal 2, as there were no folds in the fabric at the bottom and he believed he could see the outline of solid objects inside.
+Poon and Lam then collected the two canvas bags and started wheeling them towards the express lane of the Customs counter on luggage carts.
 After stopping them and demanding their passports, the customs officer noted their demeanor immediately changed from jovial to nervous.
 Discovering they had both flown in from Thailand, he asked Poon to open her bag for a search.

-Suspecting the bag had a false bottom, both women were escorted to the Customs Duty Office where a more through search could be conducted.
+Suspecting the bag had a false bottom, both women were escorted to the Customs Duty Office where a more thorough search could be conducted.
 Both of their bags had false bottoms made of plywood, with plastic packets underneath containing a powdery substance that was later determined to be heroin.
-Poon had 6 packets containing 4.4 kg of heroin in the false bottom of her suit case, while Lam had 7 packets containing 5 kg of heroin in her bag.
+Poon had 6 packets containing 4.4 kg of heroin in the false bottom of her bag, while Lam had 7 packets containing 5 kg of heroin in her bag.
+The investigation was handed over to Central Narcotics Bureau officer Lim Chin Chuan at around 1:40pm, and he thereafter interrogated the two girls after cautioning them.
+Poon mostly remained silent, however she did assert that she did not know her bag contained heroin, while Lam also denied knowledge of the narcotics she was caught with.

-On 18 July 1991, Poon and Lam were charged with the importation of a total of 9.5 kg of heroin, with an estimated value of $9 million, into Singapore.
+On 18 July 1991, Poon and Lam were charged with the importation of a total of 9.5 kg of heroin, with an estimated value of $9 million, into Singapore and both were then remanded in custody to await trial.